BLOOMS, BAKES & BARKS

 - Teas & Cakes

-Information on how to enter are listed below (please note entry times).
+Information on how to enter are listed below (please note entry times) or you can view and download our SHOW LEAFLET HERE.

 Entries should be brought to the crypt of St Peter’s church (on De Beauvoir Road) on the day of the show between 9:30 and 11:30am.
 No entries will be accepted after 11:30am.
 See rules below for further information on how to enter.